jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

    `ghg-scenario.py` generates excel sheet for each land use  and land use change classes.
 The file is `<GHGInventoryDirectory>/ScenarioTemplate/ScenarioTemplate.xlsx`.

-- -keys: Maintain notation keys.
-This is boolean argument.
-That is, if not given the notation keys are set to number zero.
+- -keys: If present maintain notation keys.
+Default: the notation keys are set to number zero.

 - -m: The UID mapping file as in run-ghg-master.sh.